West Maui TDS Site

 - Using water sprays on high-dust days to keep ash out of the air.

-- Covering collected material with daily fill or Soiltac® (a biodegradable soil stabilization and dust control product) to reduce windblown dust.
+- Covering collected material with clean soil or volcanic rock to reduce windblown dust.

-- Setting truck speed limits on dirt roads on high wind days.
+- Setting truck speed limits on dirt roads.

 Stormwater, Surface Water, Leachate, and Groundwater

 - Diverting stormwater around the TDS Site to prevent it from contacting ash and debris.
-The diverted stormwater is collected in a “percolation basin.”
 The storm drains throughout the site have inlet protection to prevent harmful substances in stormwater from entering the basin.

-- Collecting leachate (liquid, mostly stormwater, that has contacted the active TDS Site) rather than releasing it into the environment.
-Stormwater that falls on the active TDS area either evaporates, is absorbed by the ash and debris, or flows as leachate to a collection basin, referred to as the “leachate basin.”
-A thick liner beneath the leachate basin prevents the leachate from leaking into groundwater.
-The basin size and location does not allow the leachate to mix with stormwater, and thus, does not reach surface water.
-The leachate basin is designed to hold 1.375 million gallons, which is much more than the amount of leachate expected to be generated.
-Leachate collected in the basin evaporates; it does not flow outside the TDS Site.
+- Collecting leachate (liquid, mostly stormwater, that has contacted the active ash/debris storage area) rather than releasing it into the environment.
+Stormwater that falls on the active TDS area either evaporates, is absorbed by the ash and debris, or flows as leachate to a collection basin (the leachate basin).
+A thick liner beneath the leachate basin prevents the leachate from leaking into underlying soils.
+The basin size and location does not allow the leachate to mix with stormwater, so the leachate does not reach surface water.
+The leachate basin is designed to hold over 1 million gallons, which is much more than the amount of leachate expected to be generated.
+Leachate collected in the basin does not flow outside the TDS Site.

-- Planning and installing the TDS Site in a location that is downgradient (below) public drinking water sources, and thus, mitigating the contamination of drinking water sources from the TDS Site.
+- Constructing the TDS Site in a location that is downgradient (below) public drinking water sources to mitigate any potential for contamination of drinking water sources from the TDS Site.

 TDS Site Monitoring